 In the meantime, Canadian investor Liam Ouellet, who was belittled for his name and opinion by the so-called experts on a Facebook political forum, said in a Letter to the Editor that Marion County has the highest incarceration rate in the entire state.

-Ocala Post examined documents provided by Ouellet and found his claims to be true.
+Ocala Post examined documents provided by Ouellet, and after consulting with the Florida Department of Law Enforcement, found his claims to be true.

 According to the Public Policy Institute of Marion County, Inc., Marion County’s incarceration rate is 1.5 times the state average.